Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

 Work Experience
 ======
+* **Robot Learning Researcher @ Distributed Robotics Lab, MIT CSAIL** *Sep 2025 - Present &middot; Cambridge, MA, USA* Developing a Genesis-based synthetic environment generation system to train visual drone policies that generalize across out-of-distribution (OOD) scenes.
+We iteratively train on new environments, critique failure modes in the drone policy using foundation models, and update the parameters of our domain randomization data curricula to systematically improve model generalization.
+We further run ablations to produce actionable guidelines for OOD robustness.
+Supervised by Prof. Daniela Rus and mentored by Makram Chahine.

 * **Photonic Computing Researcher @ Quantum Photonics and AI Group, MIT RLE**
   *Mar 2025 - Present &middot; Cambridge, MA, USA*
   * Building a closed-loop, highly-parallelized holographic laser system to correct the resonant wavelengths of silicon microring resonators in photonic integrated circuits (PICs) for use in optical neural networks (ONNs).
 Programming an adaptive spatial light modulator (SLM) control system to guide laser trimming beams based on dynamic characterization of the microring resonance profiles performed by a separate tunable laser and camera readout.
 Supervised by Prof. Dirk Englund and Dr. Ryan Hamerly, and mentored by Dr. Chao Luan.